Clinical Updates in Reproductive Health

 • Gestational age must be assessed before provision of abortion services.

-• For a woman confident of the dates of her last menstrual period (LMP), gestational age may be calculated using LMP alone.
+• For individuals confident of the dates of their last menstrual period (LMP), gestational age may be calculated using LMP alone.

-• For women with unsure LMP dates, gestational age should be assessed using estimated LMP combined with bimanual examination; ultrasound may be useful when gestational age is unclear or there is a discrepancy between the two estimates.
+• When there is clinically relevant uncertainty about pregnancy duration using LMP alone, gestational age should be assessed using estimated LMP combined with bimanual examination; ultrasound may be useful when gestational age is unclear or there is a discrepancy between the two estimates.

 • Routine use of ultrasound for gestational age determination is not necessary.